Camping, Education

 Cons

-When buying your own camping gear, you will find that the biggest con or downside to doing so is the cost.
+When buying your own camping gear, you will find the biggest con or downside to doing so is the cost.
 Depending on what you need to buy, it can get pretty expensive to purchase your own camping gear.
 With that in mind, there are a number of camping gear equipment pieces, like tents or sleeping bags, that can be purchased for affordable prices.
-If you are looking to camp on a budget, you can still buy your own camping gear, but you just need to know where to look.
+If you are looking to camp on a budget, you can still buy your own camping gear.
+However, you just need to know where to look.

 Check out our top three tents for families.